 Not only are perceptions changing, but more and more established universities are jumping on the online degree bandwagon.
 Here's some detailed info about today's offerings in online education and the changing perspectives on their value in the workplace.

-Knowledge is top priority
+Knowledge is high priority

 For most employers, a candidate's knowledge areas and skill proficiencies far outweigh the details of their degree.
 Samantha Lambert, director of human resources at digital marketing agency Blue Fountain Media, echoes this sentiment.

 "As a general rule of thumb," says Lambert, "I focus on the skillset and experience the prospect communicates to me before even looking to see what they got their degree in and where."